 Owners must maintain applicant and tenant information in a way that ensures confidentiality.
 Any applicant or tenant affected by negligent disclosure or improper use of information may bring a civil action for damages and seek other relief, as appropriate.
-Owners must dispose of paper or electronic records in household has should be addressed.

-When beginning the certification process, all adult household members should be interviewed.
-The basics of the housing programs funding the property should be explained.
-Any questions that the applicant a manner that will prevent any unauthorized access to personal information, e.g., pulverize, shred, magnetically delete, etc.
+Owners must dispose of paper or electronic records in a manner that will prevent any unauthorized access to personal information, e.g., pulverize, shred, magnetically delete, etc.